 Forming the score

 As I began to formulate the idea for this piece, I started walking from my flat, just outside the centre of Andover, to a small hill fort (Bury Hill) just outside the south-west of the town.
-I also took field recordings of several of the walks, at different waypoints along the route – holding the recorder in the direction of the destination each time.
+I also took field recordings of several of the walks, stopping at different waypoints along the route – holding the recorder in the direction of the destination each time.
 The walk took about thirty minutes, however due a relatively unfocussed route, and recordings that I found to be inconsistent, I found that I was not coming up with any conclusive ideas for a score or a full piece.

 For a clearer contrast between sound environments, I decided to walk from the centre of town, beginning at the Guildhall, and taking a different route to a different destination.
 Following a route through the south of the town, the idea 'from centre to edge' started to form.
-This demonstrates a larger, and clearer depiction of moving through different sound environments, such as the town centre (inside the shopping mall, on the high street, people walking and talking), through to housing estates (cars and traffic, first signs of birds), onto the edge of town (trees, birds, distant sounds of 'town noise').
+This demonstrated a larger, and clearer depiction of moving through different sound environments, such as the town centre (inside the shopping mall, on the high street, people walking and talking), through to housing estates (cars and traffic, first signs of birds), onto the edge of town (trees, birds, distant sounds of 'town noise').

 The idea for this piece is perhaps more opaque than the others, yet still depends on the imaginary tint of some of the other pieces.
 Liminality here is presented as transition, the main transition being the movement, and the ultimate change from an urban to a rural setting.
-However, there is more potentiality in variation of transitioning sound environments - there are 'mini transitions'; moving from inside the shopping mall to outside onto the high street, from the high street onto the ring road surrounding the centre, from the ring road onto the housing estates, from the housing estates onto the edge of town, and so on.
+However, there was more potentiality in variation of transitioning sound environments - 'mini transitions'; from inside the shopping mall to outside onto the high street, from the high street onto the ring road surrounding the centre, from the ring road onto the housing estates, from the housing estates onto the edge of town, and so on.
 It is a piece about movement, a flow; where one environment passes and another envelopes.
 The score is an instruction to challenge the focus on these transitioning places; how possible is it to really grab and keep hold of a transition before it disappears?
 The score does not instruct to stop, focus and listen to transitioning places, but neither does it say not to.
-When realising this score, I stopped minimally, focussing more on the movement of the piece, especially when recording, and therefore demonstrating the time aspect of the transitions; when does a transition begin, and when does it end?
+When realising this score, I stopped minimally, focusing more on the movement of the piece, especially when recording, and therefore demonstrating the time aspect of the transitions; when does a transition begin, and when does it end?

 It must be noted, however, that I do not see these pieces as works about time, but rather about place, perhaps like sculpture (there are some exceptions, though).
 Time does of course come into all experience (you could argue that sculpture is as much a time-art as it is a space-art), but the relationship between time and space in art is not the focus of this project.
 This may be a slight digression, but I feel it is necessary to explain where I place these compositions, and the compositional approach – in place and space, rather than in time.